How to Handle Angry Customer Calls in a Call Center?

 how to handle angry customer in call center

-Are you a call center agent and looking for ways to handle angry customers in your call center or BPO?
+Are you a call center agent and looking for ways to handle angry customers in your call center?

-The importance of wisely handling angry customer calls
+What is the importance of wisely handling angry customer calls?

 According to a recent study,